Let me share with you my top 15 soda crystals uses around the home, to help you solve any cleaning problem the eco-friendly way.

 As well as being an eco-friendly workhorse, soda crystals are really easy on the pocket too.
 A 1 kg cardboard box of soda crystals is around a few pounds and can be picked up online*.
-Bags of soda crystals can also be picked up in any supermarket, hardware store, or bargain store.
+Alternatively, bags of soda crystals can also be picked up in any supermarket, hardware store, or bargain store, making soda crystals really accessible.

 1. Washing Machine Cleaner